servicebinding/spec/README.md

 ## Direct Secret Reference

 There are scenarios where an appropriate resource conforming to the Provisioned Service duck-type does not exist, but there is a `Secret` available for binding.
-This extension allows a `ServiceBinding` resource to directly reference a secret.
+This extension allows a `ServiceBinding` resource to directly reference a `Secret`.

 When the `.spec.service.kind` attribute is `Secret` and `.spec.service.apiVersion` is `v1`, the `.spec.service.name` attribute **MUST** be treated as `.status.binding.name` for a Provisioned Service.